 - 16. If confirming or denying whether the information is held would contravene the first data protection principle, that personal data should be processed fairly and lawfully, section 40(5)(b)(i) is applicable. - 17.
 In assessing fairness, the Commissioner considers the reasonable expectations of individuals concerned and what might be the likely consequences resulting from disclosure. - 18.
-In this case confirming or denying whether the information is held would communicate whether or not the individual named in the request was the subject of any complaints. - 19.
+In this case confirming or denying whether the information is held would communicate whether or not the individuals within the groups in the request held or were perceived to hold particular beliefs. - 19.
 The Commissioner notes here that there may be situations in which it could be argued that giving the confirmation or denial to a requester would not necessarily contravene data protection principles because the requester already knows or suspects whether the public authority holds or does not hold the information. - 20.
 The FOIA is motive and applicant 'blind', and the test is whether the information can be disclosed to the public at large, not just to the requester.
-Therefore an authority can only disclose or confirm or deny it holds information under the FOIA if it could disclose it, or confirm or deny it holds the information, to any member of the public who requested it. - 21.
-The Commissioner recognises that individuals have a reasonable expectation that a public authority, in its role as a responsible data controller, will respect confidentiality in this regard. - 22.
-The PSNI is aware that the first data protection principle requires personal data to be processed in a fair and lawful manner.
+Therefore an authority can only disclose or confirm or deny it holds information under the FOIA if it could disclose it, or confirm or deny it holds the information, to any member of the public who requested it.

+- 21. The Commissioner recognises that individuals have a reasonable expectation that a public authority, in its role as a responsible data controller, will respect confidentiality in this regard. - 22.
+The PSNI is aware that the first data protection principle requires personal data to be processed in a lawful and fair manner.
 In considering whether it is 'fair' or 'lawful' to individuals to release this information about them, the PSNI considered the likely expectations of those individuals as well as the PSNI's positive legal obligations to protect life under Article 2 of the ECHR.
 Individuals would reasonably expect the PSNI not to release information which could put an individual at risk.
-It is unlikely that it would be within the expectations of those individuals that this information, if it exists, be put into the public domain or the individual be put at risk as a result.
-Release of this information, if applicable, could leave any of the unnamed individuals ("any other persons named as members of [redacted] during those thirty-eight years") as well as those named, if this information is held, open to attack for their criminality.
-Therefore, it would be reckless of the PSNI to disclose such information given that one of its core functions is to protect the lives of all citizens and it would not be 'fair' or 'lawful' within the first principle of the Data Protection Act 1998 to put individuals at risk.

-- 23. The Commissioner is satisfied that confirming or denying that the requested information is held would be unfair and thus contravene the first data protection principle.
+It is unlikely that it would be within the expectations of these individuals that this information, if it exists, be put into the public domain or the individual be put at risk as a result.
+Disclosure of this information, if applicable, could leave any named individuals open to attack for their extremist/potential extremist beliefs, which at this stage may not actually be substantiated.
+Therefore, it would be reckless of the PSNI to disclose such information given that one of its core functions is to protect the lives of all citizens and it would not be 'fair' or 'lawful' to put individuals at risk. - 23.
+The Commissioner is satisfied that confirming or denying that the requested information is held would be unfair and thus contravene the first data protection principle.
 Therefore the Commissioner finds that the PSNI is entitled to refuse the request on the basis of section 40(5)(b)(i) of the FOIA. - 24.
 As the Commissioner has determined that it would be unfair to confirm or deny if the information is held, it has not been necessary to go on to consider whether this is lawful or whether one of the schedule 2 or 3 conditions is met.